Back to blog

 Companies Using It: Apple, Uber (for legacy systems), Slack

-Objective-C was the primary language for iOS and macOS development before Swift was introduced.
-While Swift has largely replaced it, Objective-C is still widely used in legacy applications and is compatible with Swift.
-Developers maintaining older iOS apps or working within the Apple ecosystem often need to be familiar with Objective-C.
+Objective-C was the primary language for iOS and macOS development before Swift arrived.
+While Swift has largely replaced it, Objective-C is still widely used in legacy apps.
+It is also compatible with Swift.
+Developers who maintain older iOS apps or work in the Apple ecosystem often need to know Objective-C.

-Why Learn Objective-C?: If you are working on maintaining or upgrading legacy iOS/macOS applications, learning Objective-C is necessary.
-Its deep integration with Apple’s frameworks makes it a useful skill for specialized work in the Apple ecosystem.
+Why Learn Objective-C?: If you are maintaining or upgrading legacy iOS/macOS apps, Objective-C is a must.
+Its deep integration with Apple's frameworks makes it useful for specialized work in the Apple ecosystem.

 18. MATLAB: Best for Numerical Computing and Simulations